+bepartment 畿

+for Education HM Government

+Keeping children Working Together to

+safe in education Safeguard Children

+2023 A guide to inter-agency working to

-885 Department for Education HM Government Keeping children safe in education 2022 Statutory guidance for schools and colleges Working Together to Safeguard Children A guide to inter-agency working to safeguard and promote the welfare of children For information only, this guidance does not come into force until 1 September 2022 July 2018
+Statutory guidance for schools and safeguard and promote the welfare of

+colleges children

+The 2022 version of the guidance is currently in force.
+The 2023 version will come into force on 1 September 2023.
+July 2018